Jayant Patel: Early life and education

 Jayant Patel was born in Jamnagar in the Indian state of Gujarat.
 Initially, he studied surgery at the M. P. Shah Medical College at the Saurashtra University, obtaining a master's degree.
 He then moved to the United States where he received further surgical training at the University of Rochester School of Medicine as a surgical intern and a resident in surgery.
+He later became a United States citizen.

 Career

 Buffalo, New York, US

 In 1984 in Buffalo, New York, health officials cited Patel for failing to examine patients before surgery.
 He was fined US$5,000 and was placed on three years' clinical probation.
 In April 2001, New York State health officials withdrew Patel's license.

 Portland, Oregon, US

 In 1989, Patel moved to the Kaiser Permanente Hospital in Portland, Oregon.
 In 1995, the hospital named him a "Distinguished Physician of the Year."
 By this time, Patel had been involved in a string of problem cases, eight of which had prompted or would later lead to malpractice or wrongful death lawsuits.
 Medical staff allege he performed surgery when not rostered to work, operated on other surgeons' patients, operated unnecessarily and caused serious injury and death.
 In 1998, Kaiser Permanente restricted Patel's practice; he was instructed not to operate on the liver or pancreas and to seek second opinions before performing other surgeries.
 In September 2000, after reviewing four cases involving the deaths of three patients, the Oregon Board of Medical Examiners made Patel's restriction statewide.
 Even though his medical license had been restricted, Patel still received glowing letters of recommendation from his colleagues at Kaiser Permanente.